 Finally, please remember that neither of us is a therapist or marriage counselor.
 We’re writing from our own perspectives, from the point of view of our own experiences, research, and opinions.
 For serious relationship issues, we recommend and fully support seeking out a trained professional.
 Therapy is a great thing.

-Now, let’s dive into the 9 signs you might be with the wrong person.
+Now, let’s dive into the most glaring indications that you might be with the wrong person.

 There are obvious red flags.